artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

 3) Examine Contents
 =========
 If Examine Contents (using the tool Bulk Extractor) was used during transfer, the Examine Contents tab provides the reports created during this micro-service.
 This tab includes options for listing files that potentially contain personally identifiable information (PII) or credit card numbers.
-Examine Contents also includes the option to add tags to these files.
+Examine Contents also includes an option for adding tags to these files.

 .. figure:: images/analysis_examine_contents.*
    :align: center